Join the webinar on ‘Real-time Smart Alerts for Quick Issue Detection and Resolution’ on Dec 3rd.

 • Captures HTTPS traffic even when ip addresses are used instead of host names.

 Traditionally, the testing community mostly seems to use Browsermob Proxy, but I found it has not been maintained recently and can't support Android emulators due to the issue with HTTPS traffic and ip addresses.
-I'm hoping that people will be able to find mitmproxy-java as a suitable upgrade.
+I'm hoping that people will be able to find mitmproxy-java as especially for this topic of using Appium to capture network traffic.

 Remotely test and debug key workflows for your app as if the device were in the palm of your hand.
 Learn more.